ansible/molecule/.github/ISSUE_TEMPLATE/security_bug_report.md

 about: How to report security vulnerabilities
 ---

+# Security bug report

-For all security related bugs, email security@ansible.com instead of using this issue tracker and you will receive a prompt response.
+For all security related bugs, email <security@ansible.com> instead of using this issue tracker and you will receive a prompt response.

-For more information, see https://docs.ansible.com/projects/ansible/latest/community/reporting_bugs_and_features.html
+For more information, see <https://docs.ansible.com/projects/ansible/latest/community/reporting_bugs_and_features.html>